Founded in December 1985 to provide facilities

 This is just to give you some idea of the range of speakers and the broad content they cover

-The October 2020 meeting had Peak District Archivist Tim Knebel giving us an illustrated talk on the visitors to Lady Bower House, Derwent Woodlands, Derbyshire.
+Peak District Archivist Tim Knebel giving us an illustrated talk on the visitors to Lady Bower House, Derwent Woodlands, Derbyshire

 The country residence of Arthur Wightman (1842-1924) a prominent solicitor and public notary in Sheffield.